bunnypro/vue-routes-builder/readme.md

 });
 ```

-2. Add a Route
+### Add Route

+<a name="add-route"></a>

 Use `add` method of RouteCollection to add a Route.
-The `add` method accept 4 parameters, first is a string path, second is the component, third is named view components and fourth is a RouteBuilderConfig.
+The `add` method accept 4 parameters, first is a string path, second is the component, third is named view components and fourth is a `RouteBuilderConfig`.

 * The first parameter is mandatory.
 * The second is mandatory but you can pass `null` if you specify the third parameter.
 * The third parameter is optional but you must pass `null` or empty object `{}` if you want to provide the fourth parameter.
 * The fourth parameter is optional.

 ```ts
 const routes = new Routes();